Queensland Government Customer and Digital Group

 The Queensland Government Customer and Digital Group leads and drives a more digitally enabled and responsive government, whilst facilitating simple and effective access to services for all Queenslanders.
 We provide digital, strategic and service delivery leadership and capability to enable more responsive services across the Queensland Government.

-With its service delivery focus, the division plays a key support role in advancing the State Government’s priority to Be a Responsive Government.
+With its service delivery focus, the group plays a key role in advancing the State Government’s ‘Be a responsive government’ priority through a focus on:

 These areas are responsible for:

 - ensuring project delivery is independently assured and there is a mechanism for clear advice on investment